 Their roles should include putting appropriate measures in place to address patient safety risks as well as ensuring proper device performance.

-Medical device manufacturers should be responsible for identifying cybersecurity risks and hazards associated with their medical devices before releasing these devices into the public.
-Health care delivery organizations should also regularly evaluate their cybersecurity networks and keep their hospital systems updated.
+Medical device manufacturers should be responsible for identifying cybersecurity risks and hazards associated with their medical devices before releasing these devices to the public.
+Healthcare delivery organizations should also regularly evaluate their cybersecurity networks and keep their hospital systems updated.

 Data-centric security controls like these as well as data breach monitoring and data loss prevention will combat cybercriminals when they try to use targeted threats, malware, password breaking, and other such tactics to access data.